• Skip to primary navigation

 • Add chopped candies such a peppermint and spearmint into the bomb.

-• Chocolate chips can be used in lieu of candy melts.
+• Chocolate chips can be used instead candy melts.

 Storage